top of page

 At MCPA we follow a tiered system to manage the support we provide for all children with SEND.

 We use a programme called B-Squared to report progress in core subjects for children with Cognition and Learning needs.
 The programme breaks down the National Curriculum and Pre-Key Stage standards into much smaller and manageable steps.
-By recording a percentage of each step achieved we are able to monitor and manage progress.
+By recording a percentage of each step achieved we are better able to monitor and manage progress in small steps.

 Pupil voice is important to us at MCPA and we ensure that we provide time to listen to what the children with SEND are telling us.
 Older children are able to regularly give their views during their annual reviews or Personal Learning Plan reviews where appropriate.